 The series was received extraordinarily well.
 The Mail on Sunday says: "Far more involving than any medical drama you've ever seen - you'll hardly be able to blink for fear of missing a moment," which is certainly going it a bit.
 The Daily Mail calls the series "fascinating and moving" and the Sun says "prepare to be mesmerised."
 The Daily Telegraph wrote "another rollercoaster episode in this short but superb series."
 The Sunday Times calls the series "life affirming."

-There has also been an amazing tidal wave of positive comment on social media which you can see on Twitter under #braindoctors or storify.com/nicholasodwyer/brain-doctors-final-episode which shows some of the comments about the last part of the series.
+There has also been an amazing tidal wave of positive comment on social media which you can see on Twitter under #braindoctors or storify.com/nicholasodwyer/brain-doctors-final-episode which shows some of the comments about the last episode of the series.
+The best news of all is that all the people featured in the series - including Rajvir, Jenson, Cerys and Chris - are still doing really well.

 The BBC have posted up a lovely scene which wasn't included in the series at www.bbc.co.uk/programmes/p014jy3z.
 Have a look - it is one of those truly wonderful moments.

 This is the second series of hospital films we have made here in Oxford: our earlier series, about the work of the Craniofacial Surgery Department at the JR, was highly praised, with The Sunday Times calling it "this dazzling series" and The Times describing the series as "astonishing."
 The Guardian praised it as "compulsive viewing"; the Glasgow Herald called it "heart-rending but uplifting".

 Our affectionate BBC1 film about litter vigilantes also transmitted in February this year and again in August under the title of Litter Wars.
 This one was very much in the style of our Hedge Wars film for BBC1 last year - lively and likeable characters and about a Great British issue which people can get mighty heated about - litter dumping and dog fouling.

 All three projects are exactly the sort of people-based, inspiring projects which we love making.